physics-paul/cpp-project/README.md

 This project seeks to analyze the a dynamic delta hedging strategy where a call option is sold and then delta hedged from a zero-cost hedged portfolio at the starting time.
 The call option is then dynamically hedged each day to remain net-delta neutral.
 The hedging error is then calculated and compared against the actual call option value for sample stock price paths using the Black-Scholes equation.
 Then, the hedging error is compared to the GOOG call option and stock price values.

-This project is divided into 5 main parts:
+This project is divided into 3 main parts:
+- 1.1.
+Testing the delta hedging strategy using the Black-Scholes model
+- 2.1.
+Testing the delta hedging using GOOG call option data
+- 3.1.
+Compilation instructions

 ### 1.1.
-Testing the delta hedging using the Black-Scholes model
+Testing the delta hedging strategy using the Black-Scholes model

 In order to test the delta hedging implementation, a random sample of stock price paths was generated, assuming the stock price follows a log-normal distribution.
 The time was split into N equally-spaced time steps and 1000 sample paths were created.